 When I explore on my own, I like taking it slow, checking off places little by little whilst taking it all in.
 When I’m with my S.O. or perhaps my GFs, I focus on the time spent bonding with them.

 However, when hosting first time visitors in San Francisco, I try to show them around the city to as much places as I could in hopes of making their visit extra, extra worthwhile.
 I slip into this mega hosting mode, I could pass for a zombie the day after.
-But that’s a different topic—I truly enjoy hosting friends and fam regardless of how tired I get.
-Oh, this gal is so contradicting like that!
+I truly enjoy hosting friends and fam regardless of how tired I get.
+Oh, this gal is so contradicting like that.

 For example, when my parents first visited me, the itinerary was quite full, we even drove them almost 2 hrs. to Napa, but for their second visit, we did a bit more of a laid-back itinerary with diverse culinary experiences in the city as the highlight of their trip.